 On February 2, 2021, the Government of Indonesia issued Regulation No. 27/2021 on Business Process in the Maritime and Fisheries Sector, which is one of the implementing regulations of Law No. 11/2020 on Job Creation.
 It states that the issuance of import licenses for fish and seafood will be based on commodity balance policy.
 The new policy of import license is described in more detail in Section IX: Import Procedures.
-To implement this new policy, on May 28, 2021, the Ministry of Marine Affairs and Fisheries (MoMAF) also issued Regulation No. 24/2021 on the Establishment of Fishery Commodity Balance and Import Allocation Distribution of Fishery Commodities.
+To implement this new policy, on

+May 28, 2021, the Ministry of Marine Affairs and Fisheries (MoMAF) also issued Regulation No. 24/2021, replaced by MoMAF No.6/2023 on the Establishment of Fishery Commodity Balance and Import Allocation Distribution of Fishery Commodities.

-The Directorate General of Fishery Product Processing and Marketing (P2HP) issued Decree No. 125/KEP-DJP2HP/2014, later amended by decree No. 31/KEP-DJP2HP/2015, listing fish products allowed for export to Indonesia.
-The Decree states that Indonesia will only import fish species not available in Indonesian waters, except in the event of shortages and seasonal production limitations.
-Indonesia's Ministry of Marine Affairs and Fisheries (MOMAF) also issued new regulations on imports of fish and fishery products: Ministry of Marine Affairs and Fisheries Regulation No. 11/2019 (original Bahasa Indonesia version).
-Ministry of Marine Affairs and Fisheries Regulation No. 74/2016 (replacing Ministry of Marine Affairs and Fisheries Regulation No. 46/2014) specifies required sanitary certificate language and Ministry of Marine Affairs and Fisheries Regulation No. 41/2014 lists live aquatic species banned from import.
+The Minister of Maritime and Fishery issued Decree No. 80/2022, listing fish products limited for export to Indonesia and require an import license (MOT No. 25/2022).
+Ministry of Marine Affairs and Fisheries Regulation No. 74/2016 (replacing Ministry of Marine Affairs and Fisheries Regulation No. 46/2014) specifies required sanitary certificate language and Ministry of Marine Affairs and Fisheries Regulation No. 19/2020 lists live aquatic species banned from import.